 (2) An agency special purpose account called The Art Gallery of Western Australia Account is established under section 16 of the Financial Management Act 2006 to which the money and proceeds referred to in subsection (1) are to be credited.

-[(2a) repealed]
+[(2a) deleted]

 (3) The Account may be operated upon for the purpose of enabling the Board to carry out the purposes of this Act, in such manner as the Treasurer from time to time approves.